SUSAN TREGONING PHOTOGRAPHY

 Flight Across the Sandhills

 The highlight of our season was the VIP Experience at the Crane Trust.
-They don't have much information about it on their website, it is best to call or email them.
 The experience started late afternoon, with a meet and greet with the other guests and the Crane Trust staff.
-We had just enough time for a small break before heading out for the Sunset Blind Tour in their special VIP blind.
-This blind sits right next to the researchers blind and is much closer to the main roost than the blind they use for their public tours.
-After the cranes came in for the night, they served up a wonderful dinner and then concluded the evening with a short informational talk about the Sandhill Cranes and the Crane Trust's work with them.
+We had enough time for a small break before heading out for the Sunset Blind Tour in their special VIP blind.
+This blind sits right next to the researcher's blind and is much closer to the main roost than the blind they use for their public tours.
+After the cranes came in for the night, they served a wonderful dinner and concluded the evening with a short informational talk about the Sandhill Cranes and the Crane Trust's work with them.
 We spent the night in a cabin that was close enough to the water that we could hear the cranes trumpeting all night long and then were up early for the VIP Sunrise Tour.
 The experience concluded with a nice breakfast and a tour of the Crane Trust facility.
-It really was wonderful and a great way to "see it all" if you don't have a lot of time to experience the Sandhill Cranes!
+It

 Moonlit Flight